 St. Elizabeth is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of St. Elizabeth citizens is very high relative to the national average among all cities (21.84%): 37.28% of adults in St. Elizabeth have a bachelor's degree or even advanced degree.
+The citizens of St. Elizabeth are very well educated compared to the average community in the nation: 37.28% of adults in St. Elizabeth have a bachelor's degree or even advanced degree.

 The per capita income in St. Elizabeth in 2022 was $28,947, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,788 for a family of four.
 However, St. Elizabeth contains both very wealthy and poor people as well.